Gten71/FirstWeb/Readme.md

 # :)
-First functional web-site without js and react In the first web-site i just wanna show all my social and link to in
+First functional web-site without js.
+In the first web-site i just wanna show all my social and link to in